My Must-Have Pregnancy Survival Guide

 - Latex Mattress Topper – I’ve never really had trouble sleeping until I got pregnant.
 I was so uncomfortable, all day and all night.
 Because I was in bed so much our mattress just felt hard as a rock.
 I found this 100% natural latex mattress topper (2 inch) on Amazon and it was a lifesaver.
 It’s soft but supportive, stays cool, and has no bad smell.
 I ended up getting another for our guest bedroom and everyone raves about it.

-- Headaches – Probably a combination of hormones, dehydration and hunger I had some brutal migraines in my first trimester.
+- Headaches – Probably a combination of pregnancy hormones, dehydration and hunger I had some brutal migraines in my first trimester.
 I didn’t want to rely solely on tylenol (which didn’t help much anyway).
 The Indie Lee Mind and Body Gel truly helped me get rid of or keep migraines and headaches at bay.
 Craig would massage it into the base of my neck and shoulders and it gave me so much relief.

 - Pregnancy Pillow – I got this pregnancy pillow and it’s really helpful for making side sleeping more comfortable and also keeping you from rolling onto your back.

 I had this thing about not buying maternity clothes, it didn’t last long.
 Once I could actually get dressed and leave the house again I just wanted to be as comfortable as possible.
 I don’t even want to admit how many different maternity leggings, maternity jeans and nursing/maternity bras I tried.
 I also discovered it’s actually kind of difficult to find sustainable/ethical maternity brands, but they do exist!
+9 months of pregnancy can feel like a lifetime so invest in some cozy, good feeling clothing that you feel comfortable in.

 - Leggings – Hands down, no competition the best maternity leggings I found are from Boob Design (recommended by a few of you, so thanks!).
 Even better, they are a sustainable brand.
 I live in their once on never off leggings (size medium) and the merino wool leggings (they are very warm).
 I also like the Spanx faux leather maternity leggings (size small).